armanjindal/garden/content/_index.md

 	- [Language Matters!](digital-garden/Language%20Matters.md)
 		- [Find Rhythm.
 Not Momentum](digital-garden/Rhythm-Not-Momentum.md)

+Through consistent gardening, over the years, I hope to bring to life my nook on the internet.

 ## Community
 Although I maintain this garden, I hope to cultivate a community that enjoys browsing and adds to its "life."
 To do this, I will use [GitHub](https://github.com/armanjindal/armanjindal.github.io), a versioning protocol that allows large-scale collaboration on software.